PonomarevDA/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 Configuration of CAN driver
 ---------------------------

 The driver should be set to use some protocol.
+Currently there are supports for:

-Currently there is support for DroneCAN devices, which is numbered 1, and numerous CAN ESCs.
+- DroneCAN devices, which is numbered 1,
+- Cyphal devices, which is numbered 13,
+- and numerous CAN ESCs.

 The parameter ``CAN_Px_PROTOCOL``, where x is the number of driver, should be filled with the number of protocol for this driver.